danabr75/rails_json_serializer/README.md

 ```

 create init file: `config/initializers/serializer.rb`
-and popupate it with the following:
+and populate it with the following:
 ```
 require "serializer"